 - Active litigation.
 Is the developer being sued by other buyers, contractors, or creditors?
 Are there criminal investigations related to the project?
 This is in court records — but only if someone looks.

 - Delivery track record and references.
 Has this developer completed previous projects on time?
-Can they provide verifiable banking and commercial references?
 Past performance is the strongest predictor of future behavior.

 A property can have a clean title and a solvent developer — and still be illegal to build.
 Each of these permits is issued by a different government entity, and each represents a point of failure: